 Oriental Bay is the spot where the first stirrings of my feelings for Wellington were born.
 On a nice day, this is, hands-down, my favorite place to be in Wellington.
 And I'm not alone in feeling this way — locals and visitors alike gravitate toward Oriental Bay on weekends and sunny days.

 Oriental Bay is Wellington's only true beach, making it a unique spot to photograph in the city, too.
 On a sunny day, the water turns a beautiful deep turquoise color, and the colorful houses climbing up Wellington's hills make for a great backdrop.

 You'll also find a small harbor here with boats AND super cute boat houses – I have a print of these boat houses in my condo!

 Te Papa waterfront

-I know Oriental Bay is already on this list, but it's worth mentioning another section of the Wellington waterfront, too — the area in between Te Papa (New Zealand's fabulous national museum) and Frank Kitts Park.
-This is always a lively area, with people walking, biking, skating, and even rowing when the weather is good, and bars and restaurants spilling over into outdoor terraces filled with bean bag chairs.
+I know Oriental Bay is already on this list, but it's worth mentioning another section of the Wellington waterfront, too: the area in between Te Papa (New Zealand's fabulous national museum) and Frank Kitts Park.
+This is always a lively area, with people walking, biking, skating, and even rowing when the weather is good, along bars and restaurants spilling over into outdoor terraces filled with bean bag chairs.

 City to Sea Bridge and Civic Square